 - Engineers, especially any engineers who would be involved with New Product Development or the creation of risk-based files, such as an FMEA.

-While those positions always require training, there are also some positions that are on the fence.
-These job roles may or may not require training based on their specific role within your company:
+While those positions always require training, some positions are on the fence.
+These job roles may or may not require QMS training based on their specific role within your company:

 - Customer Service or Sales personnel.
-If they are going to be receiving customer complaints, there is a good chance that they need to be trained on your complaint handling procedures, as complaints are related to product quality.
+If they are going to be receiving customer complaints, they need to be trained on your complaint handling procedures, as complaints are related to product quality.

 - Marketing personnel.
-While this may seem odd, marketing employees at Medical Device companies should be aware of how any marketing material can impact regulations.
-You do not want to say the wrong thing and end up with a 483 observation or FDA Warning Letter.
+While this may seem odd, marketing employees at Medical Device companies should be aware of how marketing material relates to regulations.
+You do not want to say the wrong thing and end up drawing the ire of the FDA or other regulatory agencies.

 - Maintenance workers.
 Someone who adjusts the sprinklers outside of the facility is not performing work related to product quality.
-However, a maintenance worker who is directly involved with the validation of a machine should likely have the required training.
+However, a maintenance worker who is directly involved with the validation of a machine needs the required training.

-At a company I previously worked for which had a cleanroom, the company responsible for cleaning the cleanroom had to ensure that all of their employees were trained in our cleanroom entrance process.
+At a company I previously worked for which had a cleanroom, the company responsible for cleaning the cleanroom had to ensure that all of its employees were trained in our cleanroom entrance process.

-So, which job roles do not require training?
-While your companies specific processes should always inform your requirements, there are specific job roles that can typically be excluded from ISO 13485 training requirements:
+So, which job roles do not require QMS training?
+While your company’s specific processes should always inform your requirements, there are specific job roles that can typically be excluded from ISO 13485 training requirements:

 - The IT department, as long as the company is not providing Software as a Medical Device (SAMD).

 Note: while those departments are not directly related to product quality, at the end of the day a company’s goal should be to develop a strong training program that also meets ISO 13485 training requirements.
-For this reason, you may choose to have everyone at the company involved with the training program.
+For this reason, a company should strive to have everyone at the company involved with the training program.

 Determining Training Requirements

-Once you have decided who will require training, you need to determine what the required training is for each job role, in order to meet ISO 13485 training requirements.
+Once you have decided who will require training, you need to determine what the required training is for each job role to meet ISO 13485 training requirements.

 To determine the required training, consider the essential elements of each job role and how they interact with product quality.
 Some of the required training should be easy to establish, such as initiating a non-conformance for a product or assembling a medical device.
 Other processes might be trickier to evaluate, such as filling out a purchase order.